sandiegopython/test-driven-django-development/tutorials/01-getting-started.rst

     $ python manage.py syncdb

-We also need to enable admin URLs and make enable auto-discovery of ``admin.py`` files in our apps.
+We also need to enable admin URLs and enable auto-discovery of ``admin.py`` files in our apps.
 We will create one of these ``admin.py`` files later to expose our blog post model and comment model to the admin interface.
 To enable auto-discovery, we need to uncomment some lines in our project's